 Final Words

-Zincs has a much lower melting point.
+Zincs have a much lower melting point.
 The low melting point may be off-putting to many welders.
-However, if you remember the tips above, then you will discover that welding brass is easy.
+However, if you remember the tips above, then you will discover that welding brass will come a little easier with practice.